Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Landau-Ginzburg free energy

-Lastly, ${\cal F}_{u\phi}$ is the free energy of interactions between the local order parameter and the elastic distortions.
+Lastly, ${\cal F}_{u\phi}$ is the free energy of interactions between the local order parameter and the local strain.
 General symmetry considerations dictate the following form for ${\cal F}_{u\phi}$:

 to the leading order in gradients and fields.
 The form of ${\cal F}_{u\phi}$ is chosen in such a way to ensure that it and also the total free energy $\cal F$ are {\em even} (quadratic) in the strain.
-By minimizing $\cal F$ with respected to $u_{ij}$, we can show that the local stress field $\sigma_{ij}$ is given by
+The invariance of $\cal F$ under constant shifts of $\bf u$ ensures that there are no couplings of the form ${\bf u}\cdot {\boldsymbol\nabla}\phi$ in ${\cal F}_{u\phi}$.
+The local stress field $\sigma_{ij}$ is the thermodynamic conjugate of $u_{ij}$ and is given by~\cite{chaikin}